County court judgments

 Receiving a CCJ can be worrying but we are here to explain what the documents mean and what steps you need to take next.
 If you are struggling to manage your debts, we can help you put a plan in place to take control of your finances.

-If you have received a county court judgment and would like help or advice, call one of our experienced debt solicitors on 01978227280 to talk about your situation.
-With our free first advice promise, you can get answers to your immediate questions before deciding what action to take.
+If you have received a county court judgment and would like help or advice, call one of our experienced debt solicitors on 08082747557 to talk about your situation.
+With our free initial assessment promise, you can get answers to your immediate questions before deciding what action to take.